eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 As usual, we launch publishers and subscribers by running HelloWorldExampleDS.exe with the corresponding **publisher** or **subscriber** argument.
-Each publisher and subscriber is launched within its own participant, but now the :code:`HelloWorldPublisher::init()` and :code:`HelloWorldSubscriber::init()` methods are modified to create clients and hard code the server's reference.
+Each publisher and subscriber is launched within its own participant, but now the :code:`HelloWorldPublisher::init()` and :code:`HelloWorldSubscriber::init()` methods are modified to create clients and add the server address specified by command line (`Testing over a network using HelloWorldExampleDS`_).

 UDP transport attribute settings
 --------------------------------